-For successful training and comfortable leisure in the school there is everything you need.
-It is equipped with computer, multimedia equipment.
+There is everything for successful studying and comfortable leisure in the school.
+It is equipped with multimedia equipment.
 There are centers of business education, design, foreign languages, music school, theater, library.
-To attention of sports fans on the territory is offered a unique "Sports Village" - a complex that has no analogues in England.
-There are also many well-equipped circles in the school.
+Sports fans will enjoy a unique "Sports Village" - a complex that has no analogues in England.

-2014-2015 The academic year at Queen Ethelburga's College will consist of three trimesters: autumn, spring and summer.
-Autumn term begins on September 1 - 4 and ends on December 11, 2014.
-From October 24 to November 2, schoolchildren will go for the autumn holidays.
+As for the structure of academic year, we will make following example: 2014-2015 academic year at Queen Ethelburga's College consisted of three trimesters: autumn, spring and summer.
+Autumn term began on September 1 - 4 and ended on December 11, 2014.
+From October 24 to November 2, schoolchildren went for autumn holidays.

-The spring trimester starts after the New Year holidays - January 5.
-The holidays are scheduled from February 14 to February 22, 2015.
-The spring trimester ends on April 13, 2015.
+The spring trimester started after New Year holidays - January 5.
+The holidays are scheduled from February 14 to February 22.
+The spring trimester ended on April 13, 2015.